DaveBullet1050/BatoceraHelpers/README.md

 `batocera-save-overlay`
 To persist your changes (otherwise they will be lost on reboot).

+These instructions assume your Batocera machine is booting, Wifi / networking is up and you can connect to the machine via SSH (and you understand what this means) or use the console for running commands.
+Whilst you don't need any Linux/Shell command line knowledge, having it helps!

 This repo contains my batocera overlay file (expanded into the directories and files you see) plus other config / scripts (under /userdata).
 If using any of the config or scripts linked under these pages, simply copy to the same structure in this repo - to your Batocera machine.  i.e. files under /usr/bin/tos_grs get copied to the same location (create directories if required).
 The help pages below link to the relevant files for configuring that feature:

 Start here.
 I use a USB Zero delay encoder with Sanwa sticks and buttons.
 It's important as it is referenced throughout these guides and in the config files I've uploaded: